 This is the fifth, and final, hearing on the FY 2022-23 Annual Action Plan and Action Plan funding priorities.
 This action requests approval of the proposed funding plan in the City's FY 2022-23 Annual Action Plan.
 It also provides authorization to submit the plan to HUD by the revised August 16, 2022 deadline, and to execute agreements with grantees for the activities identified in the Action Plan.
-The action also includes an appropriation action to enable disbursements from a previously approved Action Plan.
+The action also includes an appropriation action to enable disbursements from a previously-approved Action Plan.

 This memorandum summarizes the strategies on the use of \$14.4 million in new funding that the City will receive in FY 2022-23.
-The Action Plan includes updated formula allocation numbers and fund balance numbers from those contained in the memorandum for the April 26, 2022 City Council meeting.
-The updated amounts reflect the planned adjustments explained in the supplemental memorandum for that City Council meeting.
+The Action Plan includes updated final formula allocation numbers recently issued by HUD, and fund balance numbers from those contained in the memorandum for the April 26, 2022, City Council meeting.
+The updated amounts reflect the planned adjustments; increases or decreases would be spread approximately proportionally across the board, as explained in the supplemental memorandum for that City Council meeting.
 The total amount being programmed is \$29 million.